dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 Obsoletion is a process that informs customers about problematic APIs.
-It's most useful for first time users of the API so that they don't take dependencies on less optimal technology.
+It's most useful for first time users of the API so that they don't take dependencies on less optimal technologies.
 However, it's also a powerful tool for informing customers about potential issues they have in their code base.
 Neither of these goals require removing the API eventually.